 Update mobile apps Overall Access Rights of Intune tiles

-- Allowed to administrate some actions in manage apps and configure devices tiles.
+- It is allowed to administrate some actions in managing apps and configuring devices tiles.

-- Allowed to view the device information in Device and Groups tile.
+- Allowed to view the device information in the Device and Groups tile.

 - Access is denied to create/delete new/existing groups or users profiles.
-It doesn’t matter Intune policy manager is editing the groups which are in SCOPE or not.
-Lot of places save and add buttons are enabled but when we try to save it will give an error.
+It doesn’t matter whether the Intune policy manager is editing the groups in SCOPE or not.
+In a lot of places, save and add buttons are enabled, but when we try to save, it will give an error.

-- Access is denied to change device and user settings in Manage user tile.
+- Access is denied to change device and user settings in the Manage user tile.

 - Access is denied to access Intune Silverlight console.

 - Access is denied to Intune App Protection section.
 Intune mobile application management is not allowed for Intune App Managers.
-Most probably all these app protection options are already part of Intune – Manage Apps tab in the Azure portal.
+All these app protection options are probably already part of Intune – Manage Apps tab in the Azure portal.